A Theory of Atomic Beamforming: Models and Metrics

-In state-of-the-art RAREs, the LO field is typically much stronger than the signal and BBR fields $\Omega_l \gg |\Omega_{s,n}(t,z)|$.
-Using first-order Taylor expansion, this strong LO configuration yields the decomposition of the measured photocurrent~\cite{QWS_Cui2025}:
+In practical deployments, the LO field is typically much stronger than the signal and BBR fields $\Omega_l \gg |\Omega_{s,n}(t,z)|$.
+Under this strong-LO condition, a first-order Taylor expansion yields a linearized decomposition of the photocurrent~\cite{QWS_Cui2025}: